YolfTypo3/SavCharts/Documentation/FAQ/Index.rst

    The javascript function must be in a XML comment.

-With these rules, the above code is translated as follows :
+With these rules, the above code is translated as follows:

 .. code::